 - 1. Have the authority and direct responsibility to select, retain, evaluate, determine compensation of, and where appropriate, replace the independent auditor.
 The independent auditor shall report directly to the Audit Committee.
 The Audit Committee shall review the performance of the independent auditor at least annually and make determinations regarding the appointment or termination of the independent auditor.
 The Audit Committee shall oversee the resolution of disagreements between management and the independent auditor in the event that they arise. - 2.
 Have the authority and direct responsibility to select, retain, evaluate, determine compensation of, and where appropriate, replace any other registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company. - 3.
 Review and pre-approve both audit and non-audit services to be provided by the independent auditor or other registered public accounting firms (other than with respect to de minimis exceptions permitted by the Sarbanes-Oxley Act of 2002).
 This duty may be delegated to one or more designated members of the Audit Committee with any such pre-approval reported to the Audit Committee at its next regularly scheduled meeting.
-To the extent required by the rules of the Nasdaq or any other applicable legal or regulatory requirements, approval of non-audit services shall be disclosed to investors in periodic reports required by Section 13(a) of the Exchange Act.
+To the extent required by the rules of the Nasdaq or any other applicable legal or regulatory requirements, the Committee's pre-approval policy and the approval of non-audit services shall be disclosed to investors in the Company's annual proxy statement or other periodic reports required by the SEC.
 The Audit Committee shall consider whether the auditor's performance of permissible non-audit services is compatible with the auditor's independence. - 4.
-At least annually, obtain and review a report by the independent auditor describing: - a. the firm's internal quality control procedures; - b. any material issues raised by the most recent internal qualitycontrol review, peer review, PCAOB review or inspection of the firm or by any other inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and
+At least annually, obtain and review a report by the independent auditor describing: - a. the firm's internal quality control procedures; - b. any material issues raised by the most recent internal qualitycontrol review, peer review, Public Company Accounting Oversight Board ("PCAOB") review or inspection of the firm or by any other inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and